 Alumni and family are compelling advocates for the College, making peer solicitations an effective way to seek gifts.
 Please contact Institutional Advancement for more information on fundraising for Bennington.

 Events help to foster the connections between alumni and with the College.
 Bennington hosts a number of small and large events in major metropolitan cities for social gatherings and to showcase faculty, alumni, or staff presentations/performances throughout the year.
-The Alumni Relations Office also supports alumni who wish to self-organize events in their region.
+The Alumni Relations Office also supports alumni who wish to self-organize events in their region or host virtual events.
 The following are just a few of the ways volunteers can be involved:

 - College-organized events in major metropolitan areas: assist with programming ideas, suggest venues, encourage attendance among alumni, or serve on a host committee;

 - Alumni-organized regional or virtual gatherings: coordinate a cocktail party at a bar or restaurant; gather alumni to see a performance or discussion; host a potluck dinner or brunch at your home; or organize a virtual event; or suggest programming for a virtual event.
 The College can provide email lists and name tags, technical support for a virtual event, and, depending on timing and location, send a Bennington faculty or staff member to attend the event to provide updates from campus.

 - Provide a venue to gather alumni, parents, and students to talk with prospective students and their families.

-Please contact Marie Leahy, Managing Director of Alumni Relations, for further information or to plan a regional event.
+Please contact Alumni Relations, for further information or to plan an event.